Skip to main content

 Overview

-Professor Bohns studies social influence, compliance, consent, why it's so hard to ask for things, and why it’s so hard to say no. She is author of the book You Have More Influence Than You Think (2021, Norton).
-She received her PhD in social psychology from Columbia University and her AB in psychology from Brown University.
-Prior to joining Cornell, she taught at the University of Toronto and the University of Waterloo in Canada.
+Professor Bohns is a social psychologist studying social influence, compliance, consent, why it's so hard to ask for things, and why it’s so hard to say no. She is author of the books You Have More Influence Than You Think: How we underestimate our power of persuasion, and why it matters (Norton, 2021) and Should I Say Something?
+The science of what to shareand what to keep to yourself (Hachette, 2026).
+Professor Bohns received her PhD from Columbia University and her AB from Brown University.
 Her research has been published in top academic journals in psychology, management, and law, and has been covered by media outlets such as the New York Times, Wall Street Journal, Atlantic, Economist, and NPR.
-Her popular press and practitioner writing has appeared in publications such as the New York Times, Wall Street Journal, and Harvard Business Review.
-She is currently an associate editor at Organizational Behavior and Human Decision Processes, has previously served as an associate editor at the Journal of Experimental Social Psychology and Social and Personality Psychology Compass, and sits on the editorial boards of Journal of Personality and Social Psychology and Social Cognition.
-Professor Bohns teaches Psychology of Work (ILRID 1520), Morality at Work (ILROB 4760), Writing Persuasively about the Science of Persuasion (ILROB 2240), and lectures in the EMHRM program.
+Her writing has appeared in the New York Times, Wall Street Journal, and Harvard Business Review.
+At ILR, Professor Bohns teaches "Psychology of Work," "Exercising Your Influence at Cornell and Beyond," "Morality at Work," and "Writing Persuasively about the Science of Persuasion," and lectures in the EMHRM program.
 She has been at Cornell since 2014.

 Publications